epiphany-platform/central-build-system/README.md

 It was decided for Central Build System (CBS) to go with separate tool for building (*Continuous Integration*) and deploying (*Continuous Deployment*).

-For building we choose [tekton](tekton.dev), for deploying [ArgoCD](https://argoproj.github.io/argo-cd/).
+For building we choose [tekton](tekton.dev) and for deploying [ArgoCD](https://argoproj.github.io/argo-cd/).
-You can find more information in [Design Doc](https://github.com/epiphany-platform/epiphany/pull/1243).
+You can find more information in [Comparision of CI/CD tools](https://github.com/pprach/epiphany/blob/440c276cf22d873cc91478af4777ef714c8c1642/docs/design-docs/cicd-server/comparision_cicd.md) doc.

 ## Architecture diagram